MixedRealityLab/cardographer-platform/examples/squib/RRI/README.md

 # HoRRIzon RRI cards

 Version 2.
-Tarot size, text only - name and desccontent in top half, action in bottom half, category and aspect at bottom
+Tarot size, text only - name and description in top half, version in middle (bottom on back), action (semi-colon separated list) in bottom half, category and aspect at bottom
 (category is also group/back).

+layers is comma-separated list of layers to include ('face', 'back', 'altface', 'altback').
+Layer 'altface' is just a big text (name); 'altback' has extra pale box to cope with black background colour.

 with
 - name